 Won substantial new business with major department store groups, including Selfridges and Debenhams

 Expanded its franchise in the Middle East, Turkey and Russia

-Developed a sector-leading internet business
+Developed a sector-leading internet business, which grew 11 fold

 More than doubled sales and EBITDA

 In 2011 Kurt Geiger was sold for £215 million to The Jones Group Inc, a listed US apparel business, generating a multiple of 2.6 times cost and an IRR of 33.6 per cent.